OutSystems/docs-product/src/setup/possible-setups/intro.md

 ![](images/possible-setups-1.png)

-The scenario depicts an infrastructure where you manage the environments: Development, Quality Assurance, Production and LifeTime.
+The scenario depicts an infrastructure where you manage the environments: Development, Quality Assurance, Production, and LifeTime.
 In this case you’ll have to install the Platform Server in each server of your infrastructure (front-ends and deployment controllers), and Service Center for each environment, to monitor them.
 You’ll also need to install LifeTime, the console to manage your infrastructure.
 Given its requirements, LifeTime must run in a **dedicated** environment. **Installing LifeTime in an existing environment is not supported from version OutSystems 11 onwards.**